Penuel

-Penuel is mentioned in the Book of Genesis as the site of Jacob's struggle with the angel.
+Penuel (פְּנוּאֵל), also called Peniel, is a place mentioned in the Book of Genesis as the site of Jacob's struggle with the angel.
 In 1 Kings, it is mentioned as a capital for Jeroboam, the first king of the Kingdom of Israel (Samaria), which he fortified.
+It is not far from Sukkot, on the east of the Jordan River, south of the biblical river Jabbok or modern river Zarqa in Jordan.